baseboxorg/jeffskinnerbox.github.io/content/ideas/creating-an-ad-hoc-network-for-your-raspberry-pi.md

 against unwanted incoming connections.
 For example, ad-hoc devices cannot disable SSID broadcast like infrastructure mode devices can.
-Attackers generally will have little difficulty connecting to your ad-hoc device if they get within signal range.
+Attackers generally will have little difficulty finding your ad-hoc device if they get within signal range.
 * **Signal Strength Monitoring** - The normal operating system software indications seen when connected in infrastructure mode are unavailable in ad-hoc mode.